Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Discussion and conclusions

 \subsection{Thin coronal jets from CBPs}

 In Sect.~\ref{s:results_jets}, we have identified coronal jets originating from CBPs with widths ranging from 253~km to 706~km: scales that could not be resolved with previous EUV imaging instruments, where jet widths were typically reported to be above 2~Mm \citep[see, e.g.,][]{Shimojo_etal:1996,Savcheva_etal:2007,Raouafi_etal:2016,JoshiR_etal:2017,Shen:2021,Panesar_etal:2023}.
 Remarkably, these jets extend up to projected lengths of 22~Mm (Cases 01 and 06), while maintaining their narrow structure.
 This demonstrates that jet outflows can propagate over long distances along narrow structures, and potentially contribute to the solar wind.
-The most comparable event observed in HRI$_{\mathrm{EUV}}$ to our longest and thin CBP jet (Case 01) is reported by \cite{Petrova_etal:2024}, where the authors detected torsional motions propagating along the jet spine.
+The most comparable event observed in HRI$_{\mathrm{EUV}}$ to our longest thin CBP jet (Case 01) is reported by \cite{Petrova_etal:2024}, where the authors detected torsional motions propagating along the outer spine.
+Interestingly, these narrow jets can originate from quite compact CBPs.
+In fact, seven out of our eleven CBPs have projected diameters ranging from 6~Mm down to 3~Mm (see Table~\ref{tab:jet_properties}), placing them at the lower end of the CBP size distribution \citep{Madjarska:2019}.
+Similar compact bright points associated with narrow jets have also been reported using AIA, near the instrument’s resolution limit \citep{Kumar_etal:2019a,Kumar_etal:2022}.

-It is important to highlight the complementary nature of our jets in relation to the recently reported picoflare jets using HRI$_{\mathrm{EUV}}$ by \cite{Chitta_etal:2023,Chitta_etal:2025}.
+To place our results in the context of recent HRI$_{\mathrm{EUV}}$ findings, we compare them with the recently reported picoflare jets by \cite{Chitta_etal:2023,Chitta_etal:2025}.
 The picoflare jets are inverted Y-shaped structures that extend only a few hundred kilometers, appearing 10\% to 30\% brighter than the surrounding coronal hole, with lifetimes ranging from 20 to 100 seconds.
-Picoflare jets have widths of a few hundred kilometers, similar to our CBP-associated jets, although the latter are larger in extent and exhibit brightness enhancements between 30\% and 85\% relative to their surroundings (see Appendix~\ref{fig:appendix_width}).
-Both types of jets, picoflare jets and the longer CBP-associated thin jets presented here, represent important manifestations of energy release now accessible thanks to Solar Orbiter.
+Picoflare jets have widths of a few hundred kilometers, comparable to our CBP-associated jets, although the latter are larger in extent and exhibit brightness enhancements between 30\% and 85\% relative to their surroundings (see Appendix~\ref{fig:appendix_width}).
+Both types of jets, picoflare jets and the longer CBP-associated thin jets presented here, underscore the capabilities provided by HRI$_{\mathrm{EUV}}$ for studying fine-scale coronal dynamics.